crownstone/website/04-jobs.md

 It is possible to infer from Bluetooth disturbances alone that there are people around, magic!
 If you want to learn a lot about state-of-the-art signal processing, this is your internship!

-{% include snippets/internship-end taken="true" urlpdf="https://docs.google.com/document/d/1ueT68ln1fLUbdVk4uW5Ohai09G7xjJr3o504Dlv_J2U/export?format=pdf" %}
+{% include snippets/internship-end urlpdf="https://docs.google.com/document/d/1ueT68ln1fLUbdVk4uW5Ohai09G7xjJr3o504Dlv_J2U/export?format=pdf" %}

 {% include snippets/row-end %}